Lesson 1.6

 on Eye Sight

-Smoking Cigarettes: Decreases visual sensitivity at night
+Smoking Cigarettes: Decreases Visual Sensitivity

-Skipping Meals: Decreases attention span
+Skipping Meals: Decreases Attention Span

 Flash Cards